Nitta Yoshisada: Fall of Kamakura

 The city was taken, and the Hōjō clan's influence destroyed.
 Following the fall of Kamakura (and of the Hōjō regency), Yoshisada was appointed governor of Echigo and vice-governor of Harima and Kōzuke Provinces, as Emperor Go-Daigo redistributed the Hōjō lands.
+He took the Seiwa Genji heirloom Higekiri and the Tenka-Goken Onimaru Kunitsuna.

 Later campaigns

 During the following few years, Nitta Yoshisada's rivalry with Ashikaga Takauji and his brother Ashikaga Tadayoshi came to a head, with an imperial commission to destroy the two brothers issued in 1335.
 The two armies fought a number of battles, starting at the Yahagi River on December and ending at Mishima later that month.
 Yoshisada's forces were eventually defeated and the brothers advanced upon Kyoto.

 The Ashikagas were able to capture Kyoto for a few days in February 1336, before help arrived for Yoshisada and Kusunoki from Prince Norinaga and Prince Takanaga.
 In April 1336 Nitta attacked Akamatsu Norimura in Harima Province.
 He kept up the investment of Akamatsu's strongholds at Shirohata and Mitsuishi until June, when he retreated in the face of advances by Tadayoshi's army.
 Yoshisada was defeated in the Battle of Minatogawa allowing Takauji to occupy Kyoto once again.

 Nitta retreated with the emperor to Hieizan.
 Eventually, on November 13, 1336, the emperor agreed with Takauji's offers to return to Kyoto.
 Before he did so, he entrusted Nitta with escorting Prince Takanaga and Prince Tsunenaga to Echizen Province.
 They made it as far as a loyalist stronghold, where they had to endure the siege of Kanegasaki (1337).
 Nitta escaped, but his son Nitta Yoshiaki and the princes were eventually killed.